 The Council of Property Search Organisations (CoPSO) released determinations of research by MoveWithUs that conveyancing searches do not feature amongst the common causes of delays in the conveyancing process.
 Searches are unlikely to be the root cause of holding up conveyancing in Honiton.

 How does conveyancing in Honiton differ for newly converted properties?

-Most buyers of new build or newly converted property in Honiton contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is built.
-This is because developers in Honiton typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Honiton contact us having been asked by the seller to exchange contracts and commit to the purchase even before the property is finished.
+This is because new home sellers in Honiton typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Honiton or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Honiton or who has acted in the same development.

 I am selling my property.
 My former lawyers has retired.
 I would be grateful for any recommendation of a conveyancing firm.
 I happen to live in Honiton if that makes things easier.